 Drug Design & Drug Discovery

-Having knowledge of drug metabolism is of great value to medicinal chemists.
+Knowledge of drug metabolism is of immense value to medicinal chemists.
 During drug design, molecules may be designed such that they don’t form toxic metabolites.
 This knowledge can also be used as a guide to assist researchers in making molecules have optimal pharmacokinetic properties.
 Studies of metabolism can be useful in drug discovery as well.
 For example, the known potassium channel-opening vasodilator, cromakalim was discovered through these studies.
 Compound I was discovered to have less activity in vitro than in vivo which suggests that this compound was converted to a more active compound in living systems.
 The more active metabolite, cromakalim was eventually discovered.